The Game (rapper): Drillmatic – Heart vs. Mind and feud with Eminem (2021–2022)

 On July 15, the Game announced his eleventh album, Drillmatic – Heart vs. Mind, revealing the cover art and the release date.
 The album was released on August 12, 2022.
 The album is executive produced by Hit-Boy, Kanye West, Wack 100 and others.
 The album included guest appearances from Chloe Bailey, Rick Ross, ASAP Rocky, former rival Meek Mill, YoungBoy Never Broke Again, Big Sean, YG and twenty-two others throughout its 30-track listing; it also includes the Kanye West duet, "Eazy", which samples the Eazy-E 1988 title track, "Eazy-Duz-It", as well as "The Black Slim Shady", which is a ten-minute diss towards Eminem.
 YoungBoy Never Broke Again was originally featured on the album through a track titled "O.P.P.", but was later omitted from the track, due to a feature clearance issue regarding a $150,000 fee, according to Game's manager, Wack 100.
 Selling 25,000 equivalent units in the first week, it debuted at number twelve on the Billboard 200, becoming Game's lowest-selling album in his career.

+The Documentary 3 (2026–present)

+On July 23, 2026, the Game's collaboration with Timbaland, YG and Swizz Beatz, "Red People", was released.
+On August 20, 2026, the Game revealed that the third installment in his The Documentary series, The Documentary 3, would be released the following day.
+It was preceded by the single "No Brakes" with Drake.
+The album features a large roster of guest artists, including Drake, Kanye West, Snoop Dogg, Tyga, YG, Lil Wayne, PartyNextDoor, E-40, Leon Thomas, and the late Drakeo the Ruler, among others.